grammar-book/main/tense/present/0_SIMPLE.md

 *Without action*
 ```
-Verb "be" + Noun + Something else?
+Verb "be" + Noun + Something else ?
 ```

 *With action*